andrewhollands/aio-pv-sensor/README.md

 # All-In-One Photovoltaic Sensor
 ## Introduction
 This GitHub repository is purposed with housing the instructions and code to set up the primary and secondary networking nodes for our All-In-One (AIO) Photovoltaic (PV) Sensor.
-This design is created for the Orlando Utilties Commission (OUC) to use for two main purposes: (1) to identify and troubleshoot faulty solar panels and (2) to collect, transmit, and organize multiple datapoints, including temperature, irradiance, voltage, and current, from a solar panel into a database.
+This design is created for the Orlando Utilities Commission (OUC) to use for two main purposes: (1) to identify and troubleshoot faulty solar panels and (2) to collect, transmit, and organize multiple datapoints, including temperature, irradiance, voltage, and current, from a solar panel into a database.
 There are multiple software components that will be discussed in this document.
-These components include the following: (1) the operating system which will run on our main network node, Raspberry Pi OS, (2) the web server which will host our database, Apache2, and (3) the database which will structurally store our collected data, MySQL.
+These components include the following: (1) the operating system which will run on our main network node, Raspberry Pi OS, (2) the web server which will host our database, Apache2, (3) the database which will structurally store our collected data, MySQL, and (4) the data collection device that interfaces with various sensors and then transmits collected data to the Raspberry Pi, ESP32.
 Additionally, there are multiple hardware components involved in this design which will not be discussed in large detail in this document but will be discussed in other supporting documents.
 ## Raspberry Pi OS
-Downloading and installing the the Raspberry Pi OS has been simplified in the recent years by the Raspberry Pi foundation.
+Downloading and installing the Raspberry Pi OS has been simplified in the recent years by the Raspberry Pi foundation.
 The Raspberry Pi Imager is the easiest way to install Raspberry Pi OS without sacrificing customization to a microSD card or USB device, ready to use with the Raspberry Pi.
 Download and install Raspberry Pi Imager via https://www.raspberrypi.com/software/ to a computer with an SD card reader.
 Put the SD card you'll use with your Raspberry Pi into the reader and run Raspberry Pi Imager.
-For our design, we utilized the advanced settings menu during installation to initalize the Raspberry Pi OS with our Wi-Fi credentials and SSH enabled for easy remote access.
+For our design, we utilized the advanced settings menu during installation to initialize the Raspberry Pi OS with our Wi-Fi credentials and SSH enabled for easy remote access.
 For further, extraneous information on Raspberry Pi OS setup, refer to https://raspberrypi-guide.github.io/getting-started/install-operating-system.
 ## Apache2 Web Server
 At this point, the Raspberry Pi OS has been installed on the Raspberry Pi and has been connected to the Internet via Wi-Fi.
 Apache2 is the web server we will use to host our database and necessary webpages.